FormidableLabs/victory-docs/src/screens/docs/components/victory-errorbar/ecology.md

 ### scale

 The `scale` prop determines which scales your chart should use.
-This prop can be given as a string specifying a supported scale ("linear", "time", "log", "sqrt"), or as an object with scales specified for x and y.
+This prop can be given as a string specifying a supported scale ("linear", "time", "log", "sqrt"), or as an object with scales specified for `x` and `y`.
 For "time" scales, data points should be `Date` objects or `getTime()` ints.

 *examples:* `scale="time"`, `scale={{x: "linear", y: "log"}}`